Hush (2016 short film): Production

 The film was made in San Diego and directed by Michael Foster.
 In an interview at MovieMaker Magazine, Foster claimed to have drawn inspiration for Hush from the 2012 Aurora, Colorado shooting.

 Release

 Hush premiered at the San Diego International Film Festival.
-It later screened as part of New York No Limits Film Series, Catalina Film Festival, Chicago Horror Film Festival, NewFilmmakers LA, Hollywood Just 4 Shorts and was distributed by Seed&Spark and Bloody Disgusting.
+It later screened as part of the New York No Limits Film Series, Catalina Film Festival, Chicago Horror Film Festival, NewFilmmakers LA, Hollywood Just 4 Shorts and was distributed by Seed&Spark and Bloody Disgusting.
 It screened virtually at Oceanside International Film Festival’s Ten Year Reprise in 2021 as part of the festival’s best films of 2017.

 Reception

-Hush was featured among a panel of filmmakers at the premiere of Our Barrio, an event hosted by the IntelleXual Podcast at Museum of Photographic Arts.
+Hush was featured among a panel of filmmakers at the premiere of Our Barrio, an event hosted by the IntelleXual Podcast at the Museum of Photographic Arts.
 Foster later represented the film at a panel for San Diego Comic-Con.
 The film was recommended by KPBS’ Cinema Junkie at Horrible Imaginings Film Festival.